garrandall/popular-music-data/tracks/i-wanna-be-loved-ricky-nelson.md

 I wanna be thrilled to desperation,
 I wanna be thrilled starting tonight.
-With ev'ry kind of wonderful sensation,
+With every kind of wonderful sensation,
 I wanna be loved!